-You may apply for a TIE PGCE place if you already have a degree, or if you’re due to complete your degree by the time you begin your 1-year programme.
+You may apply for a TIE PGCE place if you already have an honours degree, or if you’re due to complete your honours degree by the time you begin your 1-year programme.
 It must be a 2:2 or above.

 What are your entry requirements?

-- a degree of class 2:2 or above.
-Science candidates must have a degree comprising of at least 50% in your chosen subject specialism*
+- an honours degree of class 2:2 or above.
+Science candidates must have an honours degree comprising of at least 50% in your chosen subject specialism*

 - GCSEs at grade C / 4 or above in Mathematics and English Language.
 We do accept GCSE equivalency’s from A Star Equivalency and Equivalency testing.com

 - an appreciation of education-related issues